typed-xlsx

 • Self-references and forward references are TypeScript errors

-• Referencing columns generated inside a group from outside the group is not supported
+• Referencing columns declared inside a nested scope from outside that scope is not supported

 Most invalid references are caught by TypeScript at declaration time.
 References that become invalid at runtime (e.g. a referenced column is excluded via select) throw during output.